AhmedFathyDev/AhmedFathyDev/README.md

 </div>

 **Senior Computer Science Student, good in Algorithms, Data Structures, Object-Oriented Programming, and Problem Solving skills.
 Detailed-oriented, responsible, and committed engineer, with a get-it-done, on-time, and high-quality product spirit.
-Quick learner, self-motivated, and social.**
+Self and quick learner, self-motivated, and social.**

 - 🌱 **I’m currently learning**: Software Engineering and Computer Science.